drawbuildplay/blog/content/blog/tech-for-your-home.md

 Each of the assistants work well with home automation, and various music services.

 For most people, Google Home and Google Home Mini are great starting points for an assistant.
-Apple Homepod also only works with Apple Music and HomeKit.
+Apple HomePod also only works with Apple Music and HomeKit.
 Google will work with Apple Music as well as Spotify, Google Play, and many others.
 But the Apple HomePod sound is outstanding.
 But there is another option if sound quality is a critical factor - Sonos One Speakers (see next).

 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-na.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=US&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=drawbuildplay-20&language=en_US&marketplace=amazon&region=US&placement=B0792KTHKJ&asins=B0792KTHKJ&linkId=8ec21af2eeefff9b576c65a76fcd441a&show_border=true&link_opens_in_new_window=true"></iframe>